luisDVA/annotater/README.md

 Entire .R files can also be parsed and annotated with the *annotate\_script* function.

-*annotater* now includes an RStudio addin to make annotations on the active R file in the source pane.

 Try it out\!
+Feedback welcome